JuryAziz/Survivor/README.md

 # Survivor
-Graphics Course Project, a mini-game developed by
+Graphics Course Project, a mini-game developed by Unity.